 Do you have a problem with him taking a call from the president of Taiwan?

-And you should be smart enough, even as a liberal, to figure this out on your own.
+I think it's great that let me tell you the big distinction here, and you should be smart enough, even as a liberal, to figure this out on your own.

 There's no government bailout.

-There's no taxpayer.
+There's no taxpayer failure.

-There most certainly is government bailout.
+There certainly is government bailout being.

-No being there are there are tax incentives here.
+There are tax incentives here.

-Did you see did you see sixty minutes last night?
+Did you see 60 Minutes last night?

-I I unfortunately did not.
+I unfortunately did not.

 You should know that.

-The giant game and it was a disaster.
+The giant game, and it was a disaster.

 You should have turned it off after the first quarter.